Welcome to today's edition of the Rush 24-7 podcast.

 Now we get to this game that happened on Sunday, and we're learning all kinds of things.

-Uh, if if you're if you don't know, basically Beckham lost his cool the whole game and engaged in behavior that many say he should have been thrown out of the game after the second incident.
+If you don't know, basically, Beckham lost his cool the whole game and engaged in behavior that many say he should have been thrown out of the game after the second incident.

-There were no penalty flags thrown, but uh the the coach Coughlin didn't sit him down and bench him, and the referees didn't throw him out of the game.
+There were no, well, there were penalty flags thrown, but the coach Coughlin didn't sit him down and bench him, and the referees didn't throw him out of the game.

-Norman, uh Josh Norman, number 24 for the Panthers, was judged to be a guilty party too, but nowhere near as out of bounds and over the top as Beckham was.
+Norman, Josh Norman, number 24 for the Panthers, was judged to be a guilty party to, but nowhere near as out of bounds and over the top as Beckham was.

-And the the the real coup de gras for Beckham was in the third, maybe the fourth quarter, Beckham is uh a decoy wide receiver on a running play to the running back Shane Vereen, and after the play is over, Beckham doubles back and launches himself helmet to helmet into the head of Josh Norman right there in the ear hole.
+And the real coup de grace for Beckham was in the third, maybe the fourth quarter, Beckham is a decoy wide receiver on a running play to the running back Shane Vereen.

 No penalty was called.